dakotalrubin/javascript-drum-kit/README.md

 # javascript-drum-kit
-A simple drum kit written in JavaScript that can be played with the keyboard.
+A simple drum kit written in vanilla JavaScript played with the keyboard.
+Credit to Wes Bos' online JavaScript30 course.